FriendsFingers/shaka-collectible/README.md

 ```

-## Compile, migrate and test the contracts.
+## Compile and test the contracts.

 Open the Truffle console